ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 ![](../../../../../images/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/diagrams-app-gateway-https-listener.png)

 The configuration consists of three parts:
-1. The frontend (at the top) for incoming traffic defines the IP address, specifies the protocol and port to use, and specifies the SSL certificate to use.
+1. The frontend for incoming traffic at the top defines the IP address, specifies the protocol and port to use, and specifies the SSL certificate to use.
-2. The backend (bottom part) for outing traffic outlines where requests should be forwarded to, specifying the protocol and port to use, timeouts, etc.
+2. The backend for outing traffic at the bottom defines where requests should be forwarded to, specifying the protocol and port to use, timeouts, etc.
 3. The routing rule in the middle connects the frontend and backend configurations.

 See [Application gateway components](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-components) for more information about the different components.